Bliksempie/fractured-world/chronicles/002-the-necromyce-infection.md

         - confirmed
     source-id: lore-infection-behavior-confirmed
 -->
 Infection follows a consistent but rapid pattern.
 Initial exposure is asymptomatic.
-Within hours, minor symptoms—fatigue, irritability, sensory sensitivity—begin to surface.
+Within hours, minor symptoms such as fatigue, irritability, sensory sensitivity begin to surface.
 Once the infection reaches neural tissue, hosts experience disorientation, memory loss, and hallucinations, followed by total behavioral collapse.
 Transition into a Blightspore or Gravebloomer form is dictated by environmental and genetic factors.
 <!-- /show-if -->

 ## Containment Efforts